tqdv/Stardew-TimeSpeed/AllProfessions/README.md

 ﻿**All Professions** is a [Stardew Valley](http://stardewvalley.net/) mod which gives your farmer all possible professions when you level up, instead of just the one chosen.

 Compatible with Stardew Valley 1.11+ on Linux, Mac, and Windows.
-Originally written by cantorsdust, and now maintained by the community — pull requests are welcome!

 ## Contents
 * [Install](#install)